logto-io/connectors/packages/connector-saml/README.md

 The x509 certificate generated from IdPs private key, IdP is expected to have this value available.

 The content of the certificate comes with `-----BEGIN CERTIFICATE-----` header and `-----END CERTIFICATE-----` tail.
-You should remove or replace newlines in the content with `\n` and then fill-in the value as string.

 ### idpMetadataXml `Required`

 The field is used to place contents from your IdP metadata XML file.

-You should remove all newlines and multiple consecutive spaces (more than 1 space), and add a backslash `\` before all double quotes `"` symbols.

 > ℹ️ **Note**
 >